Skip to content

 The Evolv systems, which use artificial intelligence to detect possible weapons, will cost the district more than $1.1 million over four years — with close to $920,000 in costs the first year.

 Their implementation will require a significant adjustment, Superintendent Daniel McGarry told board members: At the high school, administrators anticipate it will likely take 40 to 60 minutes to process students through the detection systems.
-The detectors can be set off by items like Chromebooks, three-ring binders, and eyeglass cases; officials expect 400 to 600 searches a day will need to be conducted, until students get used to the systems and learn what items need to be removed while going through the lanes.
+The detectors can be set off by items like Chromebooks, three-ring binders, and eyeglass cases; officials expect 400 to 600 searches a day will need to be conducted, until students get used to the systems and learn which items need to be removed while going through the lanes.

 Searches will be conducted in a separate area, McGarry said.
 The district will use existing staff members to manage the new process, redirecting them from another system for students to scan their IDs upon entering the schools.
 (McGarry said the district would still have hall monitors to address the prospect of non-Upper Darby students entering the buildings.)